mietek/research/src/mi/index.lagda.md

 ## A

--  P. Aczel (1978) [The type theoretic interpretation of constructive set theory ](mi.Aczel1978.html)
+-  P. Aczel (1978) [The type-theoretic interpretation of constructive set theory ](mi.Aczel1978.html)

 ## B